thomasdunlap/CarND-LaneLines-P1/writeup.md

 ![merged image][merged]

-#### 3. Create region of interest and masked regions.
+#### Step 3: Create a Region of Interest and Masked Region.

 Our mask will turn everything outside our region of interest to black (pixel intensity of zero).
 Through the very technical process of "trial and error," I eventually defined the points for regions of interest for the left lane, right lane, and both combined:

 ![masked image][masked]

-#### 4. Used Hough Line Transformation on Region of Interest in Masked Image
+#### Step 4: Used Hough Line Transformation on Region of Interest in Masked Image

-Something about gradients and stuff!
+Hough lines are lines based on polar cooridnates.
+You can finde edges from the interception two Hough lines.
+The more intersections, the more defined the line is:

 ![hough lines image][lines_img]

-#### 5. Draw Lines and Add Them to Original Image With extrapolate_lines()
+#### Step 5: Draw Lines and Add Them to Original Image With extrapolate_lines()

-Finally, we grayscale our lines_img:
+We need to  grayscale our lines_img for our extrapolate_lines() function:

 ![grayscale hough lines image][gray_lines]

-Next, we use the extrapolate_lines() function, which makes a best fit line across the right and left vertice points, finds their slope, and extrapolates lane lines based on highest and lowest points returned by the calculation:
+The extrapolate_lines() function creates two lane lines by making a best fit line across the right and left vertices' points, finding their slope, and extrapolating the final lane lines based on highest and lowest points returned by that calculation:

 ![final lane lines image][final_lines]

 Finally, we do a weighted add of our original image with slightly transparant overlay of our lane line images, and we have our final weighted images!

 ![final weighted lines image][weighted_lines]

 ### Potential Shortcomings of Current Pipeline